Marshall2019/CSClassNotes/CaseStudy KeyWords.md

 ### Possible Exam-style Questions
 * A law firm has six lawyers and two receptionists.
 Draw a possible flow chart for lawyers for the client reception software.
 * Define the term **Custom Software**.

+# Others

+## Cookies
+Cookies

+## Future-proof
+System would still be working in the distance future, say 10 years.
+Sometimes budget may not be enough, or people don't want to pay high maintenance cost.
+Clean code, high maintainability and updatability.